thelinuxkid/gumjabi/README.rst

 purchaser and give them access to a Kajabi funnel/offer.

 Gumjabi is made up of two services.
-The `REST API`_ listens for POST requests from the Gumroad Ping API and puts the information provided in a queue.
+The `REST API`_ listens for POST requests from Gumroad and puts the information provided in a queue.
 The `Account creation service`_ processes the requests in the queue creating a Kajabi account with access to a funnel/offer for each.
 You must be familiar with the `Gumroad Ping API`_ and `Kajabi's custom cart integration`_ in order to use Gumjabi.